briandrum/codes.forchagrin.com/_chapters/chapter-124-municipal-income-tax-effective-january-1-2016.md

     shall be filed with the Tax Administrator, on the form prescribed by the Tax Administrator within three (3) years after the tax was due or paid, whichever is later.
-The Tax Administrator may require the requestor to file with the request any documentation that substantiates the requestor’s claim for a refund.
+The Tax Administrator may require the requestor to file with the request any documentation that substantiates the requestor's claim for a refund.

     2. _(2)_ On filing of the refund request, the Tax Administrator shall